yaronf/I-D/STAR/draft-sheffer-acme-star.md

 The proposed mechanisms are:

 1. An extension to the ACME protocol to enable the issuance of short-term  and automatically renewed certificates, and
 2. A protocol that allows a domain name owner to delegate to a third party control over a certificate that bears its own name.

-It should be noted that these are in fact independent building blocks that could be used separately  to solve completely different problems.
+It should be noted that these are in fact independent building blocks that can be used separately to solve completely different problems.
 --- middle

 # A Solution for the HTTPS CDN Use Case

-A content provider that we refer to as a Domain Name Owner (DNO), has agreements in place with one or more Content Delivery Networks (CDN) that are contracted to serve its content over HTTPS.
+A content provider (referred to in this document as Domain Name Owner, DNO) has agreements in place with one or more Content Delivery Networks (CDNs) that are contracted to serve its content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, set-top-boxes) a certificate whose name matches